awslabs/gluonts/docs/community/devsetup.rst

-Development setup
+Development Setup
 =================

 .. highlight:: bash

 GluonTS requires Python 3.6 or higher to run.
 This setup guide assumes that the ``python`` command references a Python 3.6 version or higher.
-We recommend using pyenv_ or virtualenv_ for managing Python versions.
+We recommend using pyenv_ for managing Python versions.

 Upon checking out this package, please run the following script::